voxmenthe/voxmenthe.github.io/_posts/blog/2017-01-08-pandas-tricks-and-pitfalls.md

 tags: [python, pandas, munging]
 image:
   feature:
-date: 2016-07-15T11:42:00-00:00
+date: 2017-08-15T10:31:00-00:00
 ---

-Data munging is the least sexiest part of <abbr title="Data Science">"the sexiest job of the 21st century"</abbr>.
-According to authoritative popular sources like [@BigDataBorat](https://twitter.com/BigDataBorat), data scientists spend 80% of their time cleaning up data.
-So we need to be really good at it!
+Data munging is an occasionally underestimated but essential part of the data analysis process.
+Data can sometimes be messy, and machine learning algorithms can often be finicky about the format they need for their data.

 [pandas](http://pandas.pydata.org/) is an awesome python library for manipulating any data that fits in a spreadsheet-like format.
 If you're familiar with R, it's the R dataframes concept implemented in Python.
 Since the goal of data munging in data science is often to generate a matrix to be fed into a machine learning model, `pandas` is a valuable tool to data scientists who use python.